RafalKucharskiPK/rafalkucharskipk.github.io/_pages/COeXISTENCE.md

 <img width="350" src="/./assets/img/oscillations.jpg" alt="drawing" />
 </p>

-#### Traffic assingnment be both Nash optimal and equilibrated with CAVs
+#### Traffic assignment can be both Nash optimal and equilibrated with CAVs

 > New concept of Wardrop Cyclical Equiblibruim is both optimal and fair for CAVs as we show [here](https://arxiv.org/pdf/2507.19675)